How Many Months Is Five Years

 Flexible Work Arrangements

 The rise of remote work and flexible work arrangements has significantly impacted time management practices.
-With more autonomy over their schedules, individuals need to develop strong self-discipline and time management skills to balance work and personal responsibilities.
+Practically speaking, with more autonomy over their schedules, individuals need to develop strong self-discipline and time management skills to balance work and personal responsibilities.
 This often involves setting clear boundaries, establishing a routine, and prioritizing tasks effectively.

 Companies are also adapting by providing resources and training to help employees manage their time in a remote setting.
 This includes offering workshops on time management techniques, providing access to productivity tools, and promoting a culture of work-life balance.